lawrennd/snippets/_information-game/includes/minimal-resolution-example.md

 \notes{The activation history shows when each coordinate becomes resolvable, which occurs when the entropy gradient exceeds the activation threshold.
 This is a key insight from the information game: observables emerge naturally from latent coordinates when resolution constraints are applied.}

-\notes{In the next example, we'll explore how these resolvable coordinates interact with each other, leading to the emergence of more complex dynamics.}

 \endif